opipari/FastSPAM/zeroshot_rgbd/simulators/blender/README.md

   - Run a blender command line script to render visual RGB images given valid view metadata
   - Input: meta data generated from step 1 and lighting parameters (i.e. spot light strength)
   - Output: one directory per scene containing semantic images in png format which are mappable by name to corresponding pose and light conditions

+## Simulation Debugging

+The blender python script in `./workbench.py` is intended for use in the interactive Blender GUI.
+This script allows visualization of the rejection sampling process used for view sampling and can be used for interactive script development.